-If you have the time we certainly recommend doing a boat trip on the River Dee.
+Another fun thing to do for your day out in Chester is to hop on a boat and explore the River Dee.
 We went with Chester Boat and it cost £7.50 for a half hour trip.
 There is a bar on board which we made full use of, particularly as the weather was lovely.
 The tour was very tranquil and gave us the opportunity to see some amazing riverside properties all laced with so much history.
 You can book tickets online in advance or purchase them on the day.

 Alternatively you can rent your own motorboat or paddle boat and explore the River Dee yourself.
-Either way a boat trip is definitely a must for any romantic weekend break in Chester.
+Either way a boat trip is definitely a must for a day trip to Chester.

 Explore the Roman Gardens and visit the Amphitheatre

 History buffs will love Chester as there is so much to see.
-The Roman Gardens are another must, and they contain fragments from old Roman Buildings.
+The Roman Gardens are one of our favourite parts of the city, as they contain fragments from old Roman Buildings.
 It is a beautiful place to sit or lay in the grass and relax.
 Nearby is the Amphitheatre which is apparently one of the largest stone built Roman Amphitheatres in the UK.

 Walk the City Walls

 The City Walls in Chester are the best preserved walls in the UK.
 In fact you can actually make your way around the city walls in about 1 hour.
 You get some really beautiful views of the city, so it is well worth doing.

 Also a fun fact – Chester is also the only city in Britain that has retained the full wall.
 Built originally to defend the city it is believed that the walls were completed by the mid 12th century.